eupnea-project/eupnea-project.github.io/extra-pages/crostini.md

 and press <kbd>Enter</kbd>.

-You can now continue to the [build instructions](/setup-pages/build-instructions.md).
+You can now return to the [requirements](/setup-pages/requirements.md)